 For years, Belmont was led by Don Finto, a brave spiritual pioneer who was willing to challenge old denominational mindsets after he had a profound experience with the Holy Spirit as a leader in the Church of Christ.
-Finto "retired" from his pulpit at Belmont in 1996, but he didn't even begin to slow down.
-He launched Caleb Company, an aptly named ministry that focuses on mentoring and outreach to Middle Eastern countries.
+Don “retired” from his pulpit at Belmont in 1996, but he didn’t even begin to slow down.
+He launched Caleb Company, an aptly-named ministry that focuses on mentoring and outreach to Middle Eastern countries.

-My good friend, Paul Gonzalez, who serves as Belmont's teaching pastor, told me Finto traveled to the Middle East in February with a team from the church.
-After the team finished its mission and flew back to the United States, Finto flew on to a few other countries.
+My good friend Paul Gonzalez, who serves as Belmont’s teaching pastor, told me that Finto traveled to the Middle East last month with a team from the church.
+After the team finished their mission and flew back to the United States, Finto flew on to a few other countries.
 He is a true road warrior.

-"Papa Don keeps the pace of a man half his age," Gonzalez says.
-"He carries boundless joy.
-Nearly everything he says he does so with a hearty laugh."
+“Papa Don keeps the pace of a man half his age,” said Gonzalez.
+“He carries boundless joy.
+His laugh is deep and genuine, and nearly everything he says he does so with a hearty laugh.”

 What’s the secret to this kind of youthful energy in old age?
 Finto embodies principles that many of us need to grab now.
 Do you want to live long and finish strong?
 Here are a few tips:

 Finto is a modern Caleb—and he reminds me of that biblical patriarch.
-Caleb said at age 85: "I am still as strong today as I was on the day that Moses sent me.
-My strength is now just like my strength then, both for battle and for going out and returning" (Josh.
-14:11).
+Caleb said at age 85: “I am still as strong today as I was in the day Moses sent me; as my strength was then, so my strength is now, for war and for going out and coming in.”
 Caleb never looked for a comfort zone.
-He never parked on yesterday's victories.
-He was always looking for the next challenge and eager to embrace the new thing God is doing.
+He never parked on yesterday’s victories.
+He was always looking for the next challenge, and eager to embrace the new thing God is doing.